Server Performance Tuning

 1

 After executing the command, real-time sampling will be performed to obtain the current memory snapshot.
-Similarly, you can enter the svg command to generate a vector format Profile result graph and copy it locally to view it through a browser.
+Similarly, you can enter the svg command to generate a vector graphic of the Profile result and copy it locally to view in a browser.

 #6.
 Other Profile Information

-If you want to obtain other Profile information, you can find all types available for analysis in the Golang SourceCode (opens new window).
+If you want to obtain other Profile information, you can find all available analysis types in the Golang SourceCode (opens new window).